VALLEY ACADEMY FOR THE ARTS

 Our Technique

-The Valley Academy School of Ballet teaching style is based on the European tradition of ballet.
-Our technique and application are explored through the systematic teachings of Vaganova, anatomy, kinesiology, and development movement in children to minimize injuries while maximizing strength, flexibility, and longevity.
+Students of Valley Academy for the Arts are trained in the extended Vaganova* Method of Classical Ballet.
+The Vaganova method is a ballet technique and training system that focuses on internalizing muscle memory, emphasizes artistry and expression, and supporting injury-free training through advanced knowledge of anatomy, kinesiology and developmental movement of children, thereby maximizing strength, flexibility and longevity.
 We believe that every child should have the opportunity to learn excellent, proper technique and that dance is introduced in a meaningful and engaging setting that will prepare children for what life brings their way.

 Our Classes

-The foundation of our Ballet program begins with Rhythm & Groove and Pre-Ballet, with students eventually advancing on to our Academy and Conservatory Divisions.
+The foundation of our Ballet program begins with our Open Division classes, with students eventually advancing on to our Academy and Conservatory Divisions.

 Academy Division

-The Academy program instills discipline & builds foundation through the systematic teachings of Vaganova, anatomy & kinesiology.
-Open to students ages 5-9 years; the academy program incorporates strength, confidence, and progression.
+The Academy Division instills discipline & builds a firm foundation of movement through the systematic teachings of Vaganova, anatomy & kinesiology.
+Academy Division is open to students ages 5-9.
+The Academy Division classes incorporates strength, confidence, and progression.
 The fundamentals of ballet are introduced at an appropriate age level with emphasis on posture, body awareness, and placement.

-• Ballet 1 (ages 5+ or by invitation): Students are taught fundamental ballet technique and learn the discipline necessary for studying classical ballet.
+• Ballet 1 (ages 5 - 7): Students are taught fundamental ballet technique and learn the discipline necessary for studying classical ballet.

-• Ballet 2 (ages 6+): Class placement by experience and ability.
+• Ballet 2 (ages 7-8): Class placement by experience and ability.
 Students are evaluated and must demonstrate the skill requirements of previous levels.
-Higher-level classes will require multiple classes per week.

 Conservatory Division

-Placement by experience and ability, audition & invitation extended at the discretion of the Artistic Director.
-For intermediate and advanced dancers who demonstrate proficiency in classical ballet discipline and technique and are committed to ongoing personal and professional development.
+Our Conservatory Division is for intermediate and advanced dancers who demonstrate proficiency in classical ballet discipline and technique and are committed to ongoing personal and professional development.
 Students will attend multiple classes per week with participation in VAA student council, community outreach programs & performances.
-Instructed by Valley Academy for the Arts founder and Artistic Director, Anne Marie Brunner-Abderholden.

 • Ballet 4, 5, 6 (class placement by experience and ability)

-• Point (Intermediate, Advanced): Pointe class is by invitation only and at the discretion of the Artistic Director
+Placement by audition only and at the discretion of the Artistic Director.

 Vision Dance Theatre